BobLuursema/elements-of-computing-systems/README.md

 The CPU triggers the ALU, and depending on the instruction will store the output in the D register and/or A register, and finally increment/reset/load the counter.

 The other parts of the computer are the memory struct which is a `ram16k` unit, and a `rom32k` struct in which the program is stored.
-The `rom32k` unit has a `loadProgram` function which takes a filepath

-NEXT STEP: write CPU tests
+The computer has a `loadProgram` function that takes a filepath and loads that program into the ROM.
+The file should be `.hack` file with a binary instruction on every line.
+To run the program the `tick` function of the computer should be called.